 The “suctioning” effect from the Cox Flexion Distraction procedure is not painful, but rather safe and gentle.
 It gently opens up space in the irritated segment.
 It causes the affected disc to eventually move back to its proper place, thus effectively eliminating the cause of the pain and discomfort.
 When performed over an 8 to 10 week period, the herniated disc can heal up.
 Sciatica is also often resolved using this procedure over an 8 to 10 week period.

 The chiropractic procedure is a low force technique.
 The chiropractor uses a gentle and controlled motion that causes any inflammatory byproducts to be mobilized from the area.
-In the many cases, the patient is not subjected to increased pain and discomfort during the procedure.
-Many patients experience reduction of frequency and intensity of pain during the treatment and as the treatment progresses through the prescribed treatment plan.
+In many cases, the patient is not subjected to increased pain and discomfort during the procedure.
+Many patients experience a reduction of frequency and intensity of pain during the treatment and as the treatment progresses through the prescribed treatment plan.